transdigiware/blockchain/security.md

 | 7443 | 31724 | gRPC web, needed for the operational tools console |
 {: caption="Table 3.
 Ports on {{site.data.keyword.cloud_notm}} Private" caption-side="top"}

-### Cluster and operating system security
+### Cluster and Operating System security
 {: #ibp-security-Kubernetes-container-os}

 - **Sensitive data:** Cluster configuration data is stored in the `etcd` component of your Kubernetes master.
 Data in etcd is stored on the local disk of the Kubernetes master and is backed up to {{site.data.keyword.cos_full_notm}}.
-Data is encrypted during transit to {{site.data.keyword.cos_full_notm}}, but you can choose to enable encryption for your etcd data on the local disk of your Kubernetes master by [enabling {{site.data.keyword.keymanagementservicelong_notm}} encryption](/docs/containers?topic=containers-encryption#encryption) for your cluster.
+Data is encrypted during transit to {{site.data.keyword.cos_full_notm}}, but you can choose to enable encryption for your etcd data on the local disk of your Kubernetes master by [Encrypting Data at the datastore layer ](https://docs.openshift.com/container-platform/3.11/admin_guide/encrypting_data.html){: external} for your cluster.

 - **Alpine Linux:** The Fabric Docker images use [Alpine Linux](https://alpinelinux.org/){: external}, which is a smaller, lighter, and therefore more secure version of Linux.

 ### Keys and cluster access information
 {: #ibp-security-Kubernetes-keys}